evolvingstuff/vdw2/content/posts/melanoma-huge-increase-perhaps-due-to-use-of-sunscreen-or-lower-vitamin-d.md

 * [UV and Melanoma: are they related – 2013](/posts/uv-and-melanoma-are-they-related-2013) list of reasons for and against the relationship

-* <a href="/posts/overview-suntan-melanoma-and-vitamin-d" style="color: red; text-decoration: underline;" title="This post/category does not exist yet: Overview Suntan, melanoma and vitamin D">Overview Suntan, melanoma and vitamin D</a> which has the following chart
+* [Overview Suntan, melanoma and vitamin D](/posts/overview-suntan-melanoma-and-vitamin-d) which has the following chart

 <img src="/attachments/d3.mock.jpg" alt="image">